Taking a week offline

 The time off was liberating because it enabled me to reset the balance.
 If this is something you do, I’d love to hear what the benefits of taking a week offline have been for you.

-Thanks for stopping by, I hope you have a gorgeous week!
+Thanks for stopping by.
+I hope you have a lovely day!